VlPetukhov/FileStorage/README.md

 # FileStorage
-FileStorage is an abstraction for file system.
+FileStorage is an simple abstraction for file system.